glines/glines.net/index.md

 ##About Me
 My name is Jonathan Glines.
 I currently am an undergraduate student at Idaho State University.
-I am passionite about computer graphics as well as C/C++ programming in general.
+I am passionate about computer graphics as well as C/C++ programming in general.

 This website is where I organize/dump the things I have worked on or am